Running a small business is hard work.

 When there’s just not enough in the bank to cover payroll, the easiest loan in town is from the Bank of Uncle Sam.

 There’s no application, no review, no waiting.

 You just give employees their checks, net of the amounts withheld.
 You can repay the withheld amounts when cash flow is better, you tell yourself.

-Up until now, that manoeuvre was costly and the financial consequences unavoidable.
+Up until now, that maneuver was costly and the financial consequences unavoidable.
 Now, in California, it’s also criminal.

 California employers exposed

 Senate Bill 390, signed into law in October, 2013, makes it a crime for an employer to fail to pay over to taxing authorities money withheld from employees’ paychecks.